 Shew! (as I wipe sweat from my brow…) I have been working on this patchwork top for several days now.
 It was a lot of work figuring it out, but very worth it.
 (A lot more work than I am used to anyway…)

 I’ve had a few ideas floating around for a while, and have been wanting to try and make something in a fabric piecing/patchwork style.
 I used 6 different pink and green fabrics from my stash and scrap bin.
-I didn’t want to cut into my high price “designer” fabrics until I new how it would turn out.
+(I didn’t want to cut into my high price “designer” fabrics until I knew how it would turn out.)

-To make this top, I used a 4 x 4 inch ruler and cut out the squares with my rotary cutter.
-Then arranged the squares until I was pleased with the pattern.
+I used a 4 x 4 inch ruler and cut out the squares with my rotary cutter, then arranged the squares until I was pleased with the pattern.
 I considered using a brick pattern for the squares, but after looking at different patchwork fabrics.
 It seemed like most of them used a straight pattern, so that’s what I did too.
 (Plus I figured it would be easiest to keep straight.)